Maine

 Maine prohibits the entry of all types of out-of-state firewood unless it has been heat-treated to at least 160°F for 75 minutes and is packaged and clearly labeled with the evidence of heat treatment and the origin of the firewood.

-Any firewood that does not meet the above standard may be confiscated and properly disposed of to prevent the escape of invasive forest pests that could be hiding within the wood.
+Officials in Maine ask that any firewood that does not meet the above standard be safely burned within 24 hours to prevent the escape of invasive forest pests that could be hiding within the wood.
+(If you cannot safely burn it all within 24 hours, reach out to the nearest dispatch center and ask to speak with a Maine Forest Ranger.)
 If transporting firewood within Maine, carry proof that the firewood originated within the state.
-Also keep in mind that it is illegal to move firewood out of some areas in Maine due to the infestation of harmful forest pests (e.g., emerald ash borer) that are already present in those areas; make sure your area is not under quarantine before transporting firewood.
+Also keep in mind that it is illegal to move firewood out of some areas in Maine due to the infestation of harmful forest pests (e.g., emerald ash borer) that are already present in those areas; make sure your area is not under quarantine before transporting firewood within the state.

-Maine’s firewood quarantine is in place to protect the state’s natural and agricultural resources from destructive tree pests like the Asian longhorned beetle, emerald ash borer, and spotted lanternfly.
-Pests like these spread and infest new areas when people move firewood from location to another.
+Maine’s firewood quarantine is in place to protect the state’s natural and agricultural resources from invasive and highly destructive tree pests that spread and infest new areas when people move firewood from location to another.

 New Hampshire and Canada also prohibit the entry of untreated firewood; so any firewood leaving Maine must be certified, heat-treated.
 Many campgrounds in Maine have their own firewood policies (e.g., Baxter State Park prohibits all outside firewood), and they often ask campers to buy firewood where you burn it.
 To find a local firewood vendor in Maine, check out Firewood Scout.